 The two play buttons beneath the speed bar are for checking the previous and the next frame.

-Note: Windows Media Player won't remember the speed settings the next time you play a video/audio.
-It's only a temporary work that it does.
+Note: Windows Media Player won't remember the speed settings the next time you play a video or audio file.
+It's only a temporary change that it does.
 If you want to change the speed of your video/audio permanently, you have to rely on a video editor to help you with that.

-You are now fully aware the process of how to slow down and speed up a video/audio in Windows Media Player.
-Time to try it out for yourself.
+You are now fully aware of the process of how to slow down or speed up a video/audio in Windows Media Player.
+Time to try it out yourself.
 Thanks for reading!